 Even so, the current generation of families is confronted with what appears to be a substantial upsurge in RYAs (reluctant young adults), who can't seem to make the transition from home-centered adolescent to independent adult.
 That even Hollywood has latched on to this theme—in the movie Failure to Launch, the television series Arrested Development, and Will Farrell's entire career—suggests that the current generation may be facing challenges that make it harder for young adults to leave the nest.

 What accounts for these developmental stalemates?
 For one thing, present-day mothers and fathers have been so deeply involved in their children's lives—creating an "optimal" prenatal environment, playing "Baby Einstein" tapes, volunteering in classrooms and for coaching teams, attempting to provide just the right mix of tutors, coaches, mentors, art teachers, music teachers, pediatricians, and therapists—that it can be more difficult to break free of the family's gravitational field than in previous eras.
-Then, too, the proliferation of cell phones, wireless laptops, and assorted PDAs enables parents and young adults to keep in touch more or less constantly, at negligible cost.
+Then, too, the proliferation of cell phones to keep in touch more or less constantly, at negligible cost.
 This perpetual electronic umbilical cord can prolong dependency, particularly when the young adult already feels insecure or unready to strike off on his or her own.